Liraz Charhi

 Liraz Charhi (לירז צ'רכי) is an Iranian-Israeli actress, singer, and dancer.
-She is the niece of singer Rita Jahan-Farouz.
+She is the niece of Iranian-born Israeli singer Rita.

+She was nominated for an Ophir Award for her role in the 2004 film Turn Left at the End of the World, and acted in the films Fair Game (2010) and A Late Quartet (2012).
+In 2020, she played an Israeli Mossad agent in the Israeli spy thriller television series Tehran.

+She has released six studio albums, singing in both Hebrew and Persian.

 Early life and education

 Liraz Charhi was born in Ramla, Israel, to an Iranian Jewish family.

 Charhi began singing and performing at the age of 6, and made her debut as stage actress at the Habima National Theatre, where she worked professionally from age 11 to 14; then she studied at the Beit Zvi Stage Arts School.

-She was enlisted as a soldier to the Israel Defense Forces, serving in the military band of the Education and Youth Corps, until 1999.
+As a singer, she has released six studio albums, singing in both Hebrew and Persian.